DOJ Appeals Judge’s Dismissal of Trump Documents Case

 Appointments Clause

-Judge Cannon dismissed the classified documents case based on the Appointments Clause, which states officers must be nominated by the president and confirmed by the Senate, and that Congress could pass laws to allow department heads to appoint specific officers of their own accord.
+Judge Cannon dismissed the classified documents case based on the appointments clause of the U.S. Constitution, which states that officers must be nominated by the president and confirmed by the Senate and that Congress can pass laws to allow department heads to appoint specific officers of their own accord.

-Congress has passed legislation concerning the appointments of the attorney general, deputy attorney general, associate attorney general, solicitor general, and assistant attorney general, and intentionally let expire a law that allowed for the appointment of an “independent counsel” similar to the special counsel position Mr. Smith now occupies, Judge Cannon found.
+Congress has passed legislation concerning the appointments of the attorney general, deputy attorney general, associate attorney general, solicitor general, and assistant attorney general, and it intentionally let expire a law that allowed for the appointment of an “independent counsel” similar to the special counsel position Mr. Smith now occupies, she found.

-Judge Cannon found that appointing a private citizen as special counsel was the exception, not the norm, and had only been done in recent years.
-She stated that several other recent special counsels were U.S. Attorneys who had gone through the nomination and confirmation process required by the Appointments Clause.
+Judge Cannon also found that appointing a private citizen as special counsel was the exception, not the norm, and had only been done in recent years.
+She said several other recent special counsels were U.S. attorneys who had gone through the nomination and confirmation process required by the appointments clause.

 The case was dismissed days after former President Trump survived an assassination attempt at a rally.
 In a statement on social media, he welcomed the ruling and called for the rest of his cases to be dismissed.